 At the time of this filing, Pacific Power is not soliciting external, independent reviews of its data.
 Reviews of data collected or managed by the company collected are generally conducted by internal subject matter experts.
-Table 6-9 summarizes the reviews.
+The table below summarizes the reviews.